Macron starts Lebanon trip by meeting iconic Lebanese diva

 “I honestly don’t see the point of the French president’s visit to Fairouz, nor the celebratory title of Lebanon’s 100th anniversary.
 Seriously, we have more pressuring issues to worry about and Lebanese really don’t want to be celebrating,” wrote journalist Luna Safwan on Twitter.

-Political satirist Nadim Koteich wrote that the Fairouz visit and the Cedar planting are an unwelcome “cliche.”
+Political satirist Nadim Koteich wrote that the Fairouz visit and the Cedar planting were an unwelcome “cliche.”

 Fairouz, whose real name is Nohad Haddad, is a well known figure in France.
 She has had several concerts in the country, including at the Olympia concert venue in 1979, where she sang “Paris, Oh Flower of Freedom,” and in one of Paris’ biggest concert halls, the Bercy Palace, in 1988.